 One of the most outstanding studies of language is that of the Sally and Bennett Shaywitz, in which a series of language tasks were examined under functional magnetic resonance imaging.
 The tasks were subtracted to highlight language activity over other functional activity.
 They show the less lateralized language function in women.
 The Gurs' studies on the resting brain (Blum R66 61) found male activity occurred more from the amygdala and women from the cingulate gyrus, two parts of the limbic emotional system, one ancient and reptilian and the other of more recent evolution, suggesting men are primed to react physically and women verbally.
 Contradicting these studies, Steven Petersen found little or no differences in region, although the male brains worked a little harder (R66 62).
 This increased activity may be correlated with the higher rate of cell death in males.

 Differences in connectome wiring between men (above) with predominantly intra-cortical connections (blue) within each lobe, while women (below) have significant inter-cortical connection (orange).
-The results establish that male brains are optimized for intrahemispheric and female brains for interhemispheric communication.
+These sex differences only emerge when averaged over many subjects, so each sex has both types of connection but with differences in the average for each sex shown.
+The results establish that male brains are relatively optimized for intrahemispheric and female brains for interhemispheric communication.
 The developmental trajectories of males and females separate at a young age, demonstrating wide differences during adolescence and adulthood.
 The observations suggest that male brains are structured to facilitate connectivity between perception and coordinated action, whereas female brains are designed to facilitate communication between analytical and intuitive processing modes (Ingalhalikara et al 2013 PNAS www.pnas.org/cgi/doi/10.1073/pnas.1316909110).

 It is assumed by many researchers studying sex differences that the two hemispheres are more asymmetrically organized for speech and spatial functions in men than in women.
 Parts of the corpus callosum, a major set of axons connecting the two hemispheres, may be more extensive in women.
 Perceptual techniques that probe brain asymmetry in normal-functioning people sometimes show smaller asymmetries in women than in men, and damage to one brain hemisphere sometimes has a lesser effect in women than the comparable injury has in men.
 In 1982 it was reported that the back part of the corpus callosum, an area called the splenium, was larger in women than in men.
 This finding has subsequently been both refuted and confirmed.
 The view that a male brain is functionally more asymmetric than a female brain is long-standing.
 Androgens have been claimed to increase the functional potency of the right hemisphere.